rkonoplev/dniester/docs/en/README.md

   Inventory and backup of all project databases from Docker volumes.

 - **[Volume Migration Guide](./VOLUME_MIGRATION_GUIDE.md)**
-  Safe migration of Docker volumes when renaming containers from phoebe-mysql to phoebe-mysql.
+  Safe migration of Docker volumes when renaming containers.

 - **[Project Codebase Transfer Guide](./PROJECT_TRANSFER_GUIDE.md)**
   Backup and recovery of the codebase using Git.